amaan-ali-1107/Student-Score-Predictor/README.md

 4. **Deployment**
    - Deployed on **Azure Web App Service**.
    - Integrated with GitHub for **Continuous Deployment (CD)**.
    - Any changes pushed to the repository are automatically deployed on Azure.

 ---

-## Tech Stack
-- Python (3.13)

-- Pandas, NumPy, Matplotlib, Scikit-learn (EDA + ML model)

-- HTML, CSS (Template for UI)

-- Flask (Web App)

-- Azure App Service (Deployment)

-- GitHub (CI/CD Integration)
+## Diagram describing the Data Flow:
+images/data_flow.png

 ---